sigcsets/sigcse2017/attendees/index.md

 Professionals should choose one of the "Non-member joining SIGCSE" registration categories, which are <b>less expensive</b> than the Non-member category.
 Students simply choose the "Student Non-member" registration category, and then don't opt-out of the included membership (that's right -- it couldn't be much easier).
 Alternatively, you could <a href="http://sigcse.org/sigcse/membership">join SIGCSE</a>, wait for your membership number, and then register for the conference using the "Member" category.

 But wait!
 There's more! <b>Student volunteers</b> get reimbursed for their conference registration, so they actually <b>get free SIGCSE membership</b> when they join at the same time that they register for the conference.
 Important: to get this benefit, students must register as volunteers through a system separate from conference registration.

-{% comment %}
-Also, it is <b>less expensive to join ACM SIGCSE and register for the conference as a regular member than to register as a regular non-member</b>.
-Joining SIGCSE is {{site.data.main.sigcsemembershipcost}} for professionals and {{site.data.main.sigcsestudentmembershipcost}} for students, and rates for regular member attendees are at least $75 less than regular nonmember attendees at all times.
-Furthermore, by joining you gain access to an incredible global network of dedicated professionals and educators who are part of the SIGCSE community, so it is a double benefit to join the world’s premier professional computer science education organization!

-<p>If you <a href="{{site.data.main.sigcsemembershipurl}}">join SIGCSE</a> ({{site.data.main.sigcsemembershipcost}}/year), you save at least {{site.data.main.sigseregistrationsavings}} on your registration, and gain access to an incredible global network of dedicated professionals and educators who are part of the SIGCSE community.</p>
-{% endcomment %}

 <a name="registrationrates"></a>